tigrish/devise-i18n/README.md

 ## Contributing translations to devise-i18n

-Edit the translations directly on the [devise-i18n](http://www.localeapp.com/projects/377) project on Locale. **That's it!**
+Edit the translations directly on the [devise-i18n](https://app.localeapp.com/projects/377) project on Locale. **That's it!**
-The maintainer will periodically pull translations from the Locale project and push to Github.
+The maintainer will periodically pull translations from the Locale project and push to GitHub.

 Alternately, you can create a pull request on GitHub.